ufazal/blabUFAZAL/wp-content/plugins/unbounce/readme.txt

 4. Edit and update all your landing pages from Unbounce’s page builder.
 They’ll automatically get updated on your WordPress site.

 == Changelog ==

+= 1.0.23 =
+* Add optional support for web servers with a load balancer or proxy that is on a different network
+  * This feature can be enabled with the ub-allow-public-address-x-forwarded-for option
+  * This feature may decrease the effectiveness of spam detection in some cases, and should only be enabled if absolutely necessary

 = 1.0.22 =
 * Add global UB_ENABLE_LOCAL_LOGGING to enable/disable debug logging of Unbounce Plugin